scrtlabs/snip20-ics20/README.md

-# CW20 ICS20
+# SNIP20 ICS20

-This is an *IBC Enabled* contract that allows us to send CW20 tokens from one chain over the standard ICS20 protocol to the bank module of another chain.
-In short, it let's us send our custom CW20 tokens with IBC and use them just like native tokens on other chains.
+This is an _IBC Enabled_ contract that allows us to send SNIP20 tokens from one chain over the standard ICS20 protocol to the bank module of another chain.
+In short, it let's us send our custom SNIP20 tokens with IBC and use them just like native tokens on other chains.

 It is only designed to send tokens and redeem previously sent tokens.
 It will not mint tokens belonging